phax/ph-ebinterface/README.md

 # News and noteworthy

-* v6.1.3 - work in progress
+* v6.1.3 - 2020-05-01
-    * Updated to the release candidate of ebInterface 6.0 - only documentation changes
+    * Updated to the final version of ebInterface 6.0 - only documentation changes
 * v6.1.2 - 2020-04-01
     * Added `xsi` default namespace prefix to the `EbInterface...NamespaceContext` classes for ebInterface 3.x and 4.0
     * Added initial draft of ebInterface 6.0